 Current Salting Routes

 Irish weather is notoriously hard to predict and very changeable so don’t assume that the road you are travelling has been treated.
 Even when it is treated, patches of frost and ice may remain.
 The best precaution is to slow down.

-Cavan County Council uses about 90 tonnes of salt in a night’s salting which covers about 500km of the county’s national and regional road network.
+Cavan County Council uses about 90 tonnes of salt in a night’s salting, which covers about 500km of the county’s national and regional road network.

-Treatment of roads with salt is a measure taken to reduce the risk of collisions and injury.
-It is not a guarantee that “normal” speeds can be achieved.
+- Treatment of roads with salt is a measure taken to reduce the risk of collisions and injury.
+It is not a guarantee that 'normal' speeds can be achieved.

-Sleet and snow can be particularly dangerous.
+- Sleet and snow can be particularly dangerous.

-Frost after rain can undo any benefit of salting.
+- Frost after rain can undo any benefit of salting.

-Ensure that your vehicle is adequately prepared for winter driving.
+- Ensure that your vehicle is adequately prepared for winter driving.

-Finally, if you must travel, adapt your driving to the prevailing conditions and always err on the side of caution; your life may depend on it.
+- Finally, if you must travel, adapt your driving to the prevailing conditions and always err on the side of caution; your life may depend on it.